Writing Constructed Responses

 - For modeling, prepare a top quality answer to one of the constructed response questions listed in Step 2.

-Step 1: Tell students that they will ultilize all of the information and work previously completed in Lessons One and Two, provide a complete answer to a constructed response question.
-Refer to the Constructed Response Scoring Guide and discuss what elements make a top quality answer.
+Step 1: Tell students that they will ultilize all of the information and work previously completed in Lessons One and Two to provide a complete answer to a constructed response question.
+Review the Constructed Response Scoring Guide and discuss what elements make a top quality answer.

 1) How could a pie chart be used to represent your budgeted vacation?
 Explain what the slices of your pie represent.
 Give examples.

-2) Give 3 examples of how you could have improved the budgeting of your trip?
+2) Give three examples of how you could have improved the budgeting of your trip.
 How would you rate the success of your vacation on a scale of 1-5?
 Explain.

 3) How did current gas prices affect the quality of your vacation?
 Give examples of ways your trip would have changed if gas cost $1.00 per gallon.

-Step 2: Allow a full class session to answer questions.
-Encourage students to write a draft, edit and rewrite for completion.
-Students should refer to the scoring guide to check progress.
+Step 3: Allow a full class session to answer questions.
+Encourage students to write a draft, edit, and rewrite for completion.
+As they work, remind them what makes top quality answers.

-Step 4: Ask students to share their answers with the class and discuss how the answers would score on your grading scale.
+Step 4: Ask students to share their answers with the class and discuss how they would score on your grading scale.
 Allow students to voice opinion on scoring.